fnl/gnamed/README.rst

 - Python 3 (tested on 3.3+)
 - SQL Alchemy 0.7+ (tested: with psycopg2)
-- A database (strongly suggested: PostgreSQL 8.4+)
+- A database (strongly suggested: PostgreSQL 9.1+)

 Setup
 =====

-See the general setup instructions for libfnl.
+Requires a database (suggested: PostgreSQL 9.1 or newer).

 Install all dependencies/requirements::